The abnormal sweat electrolytes are described – the first major step towards understanding the basic defect and a major aid in diagnosis

 A review of the beneficial effects of antibiotic therapy in CF – treatment which had then been available for about 10 years since the mid-Forties.
 Mildly affected children had chlortetracycline or oxytetracycline; the worst affected had sulphadiazine, chloramphenicol or erythromycin.
 The worst affected patients also had short courses of penicillin and streptomycin aerosol therapy.
 Most patients still had S. aureus as the main pathogen – mostly still sensitive to penicillin but resistant to chlortetracycline and oxytetracycline.

 A major difference from modern CF therapy was that intravenous (IV) antibiotic therapy was rarely used as venous access in small children, and particularly repeated venous access, was still a major technical problem.
-In the Fifties single episodes where IV access was required were often managed by cutting down on a vein at the ankle and inserting a metal cannula which was tied in; this would last for a few days at the most.
+In this reviewer’s experience in the Fifties single episodes where IV access was required were often managed by cutting down on a vein at the ankle and inserting a metal cannula which was tied in; this would last for a few days at the most.
 Of course, the vein was lost for future use as it had been ligated, so the method was quite unsuitable for repeated venous access for which other techniques were developed subsequently e.g. scalp vein needles, venous long lines and eventually totally implantable venous access devices – the latter not for some years.

 1955 Gatzimos CD, Jowitt RH.
 Jaundice in mucoviscidosis (fibrocystic disease of the pancreas).
 Report of four cases.
 Am J Dis Child 1955; 89:182.
 [PubMed]